-‘He brings the ball to life’ – Seven quotes on Man Utd target Eduardo Camavinga
+‘Destined for great things’ – 13 quotes on Man Utd target Eduardo Camavinga

-Eduardo Camavinga has developed into one of the most sought-after young players in Europe, leading to links with pretty much every big club under the sun, most notably Real Madrid and Manchester United in recent weeks.
+Eduardo Camavinga has established himself as one of the most sought-after young players in Europe, leading to links with pretty much every big club under the sun, most notably Manchester United in recent weeks.

-We’ve compiled seven quotes on the teenager’s unique talent from those who have worked closest with him.
+We’ve compiled 13 quotes on the midfielder’s unique talent from those who have worked closest with him.

 “This is the first time I’d seen a player with such qualities,” Burel, who coached Camavinga at amateur club AGL-Drapeau Fougeres, has previously said.
 “When we wanted to maintain a result, we put him in defence, if we needed a goal, we would put him in attack.
 He had the ability to do both.”